deepam-kapur/Tic-Tac-Toe-Game-In-AngularJS/README.md

 Clone to test out this little project for learning purpose.
 You can use keys or mouse click to play your turn.

+## Try the Game
+Play the game on: https://deepam-kapur.github.io/Tic-Tac-Toe-Game-In-AngularJS/

 ## Clone the repository

     git clone https://github.com/deepam-kapur/Tic-Tac-Toe-Game-In-AngularJS.git